 Recursive Functions using a Trampoline in JavaScript

-An interesting technique for managing perceived tail-call optimised algorithms in an environment that does not provide such capabilities is to use a concept called a ‘trampoline’.
+An interesting technique for managing perceived tail-call optimised algorithms in an environment that does not provide such capabilities is to use a concept called a trampoline.
 The following two examples provide all their work within the recursive function invocation and are in tail-call position.
-However in environments without such optimisations (before ES2015), a single stack-frame is not reused and instead has the pain of O(n) memory complexity.
+However, in environments without such optimisations (before ES2015), a single stack frame is not reused and instead incurs the burden of O(n) memory complexity.

 Odd and Even

-The mutually recursive implementation documented below is a trivial manner in which to calculate if a given value is odd or even.
-It should be noted that modulo arithmetic would be a more performant approach, but would not highlight the issue at hand.
+The mutually recursive implementation documented below is a trivial manner in which to calculate whether a given value is odd or even.
+It should be noted that modulo arithmetic would be a more performant approach, but it would not highlight the issue at hand.

 odd(100000);